Demographics of Italy: Languages

-Italy's official language is Italian; Ethnologue has estimated that there are about 55 million speakers of Italian in the country and a further 6.7 million outside of it, primarily in the neighboring countries and in the Italian diaspora worldwide.
-Italian, adopted by the central state after the unification of Italy, is a language based on the Florentine variety of Tuscan and is somewhat intermediate between the Italo-Dalmatian languages and the Gallo-Romance languages.
+Italy's official language is Italian.
+In 2005, there were about 55 million speakers of Italian in Italy and a further 6.7 million outside of it, primarily in the neighboring countries and in the Italian diaspora worldwide.
+Italian, adopted by the central state after the unification of Italy, is a language based on the Florentine variety of the Tuscan language, and is somewhat intermediate between the Italo-Dalmatian languages and the Gallo-Romance languages.
 Its development was also influenced by the Germanic languages of the post-Roman invaders.
-When Italy unified in 1861, only 3% of the population spoke Italian, even though an estimated 90% of Italians speak Italian as their L1 nowadays.
+When Italy unified in 1861, 3% of the population spoke Italian.
+An estimated 90% of Italians speak Italian as their L1 today.

-Italy is in fact one of the most linguistically diverse countries in Europe, as there are not only varieties of Italian specific to each cultural region, but also distinct regional and minority languages.
-The establishment of the national education system has led to the emergence of the former and a decrease in the use of the latter.
+Italy is one of the most linguistically diverse countries in Europe, as there are varieties of Italian specific to each cultural region, and distinct regional and minority languages.
+The establishment of the national education system has led to the predominance of Italian and a decrease in the use of minority languages.
 The spread of Italian was further expanded in the 1950s and 1960s, because of the economic growth and the rise of mass media and television, with the state broadcaster (RAI) setting a colloquial variety of Italian to which the population would be exposed.

-As a way to distance itself from the Italianization policies promoted because of nationalism, Italy recognized twelve languages as the Country's "historical linguistic minorities", which are promoted alongside Italian in their respective territories.
+As a way to distance itself from the Italianization policies promoted because of nationalism, Italy recognized twelve languages as Italy's "historical linguistic minorities", which are promoted alongside Italian in their respective territories.
 French is co-official in the Aosta Valley as the province's prestige variety, under which the more commonly spoken Franco-Provencal dialects have been historically roofed.
 German has the same status in the province of Bolzano as, in some parts of that province and in parts of the neighbouring Trentino, does Ladin.

 Slovene and Friulian are officially recognised in the provinces of Trieste, Gorizia and Udine in Venezia Giulia.
-In Sardinia, the Sardinian language has been the language traditionally spoken and is often regarded by linguists as constituting its own branch of Romance; in the 1990s, Sardinian has been recognized as "having equal dignity" with Italian, the introduction of which to the island officially started under the rule of the House of Savoy in the 18th century.
+In Sardinia, the Sardinian language has been the language traditionally spoken and is often regarded by linguists as constituting its own branch of Romance.
+In the 1990s, Sardinian has been recognized as "having equal dignity" with Italian, the introduction of which to the island officially started under the rule of the House of Savoy in the 18th century.

-In these regions, official documents are either bilingual (trilingual in Ladin communities) in the co-official language(s) by default, or available as such upon request.
-Traffic signs are also multilingual, except in the Valle d'Aosta where French toponyms are generally used, with the exception of Aosta itself, which has retained its Latin form in Italian as well as English.
+In these regions, official documents are either bilingual, trilingual in Ladin communities, in the co-official languages by default, or available as such upon request.
+Traffic signs are multilingual.
+In the Valle d'Aosta, French toponyms are generally used, with the exception of Aosta itself, which has retained its Latin form in Italian and English.
 Attempts to Italianize them, especially during the Fascist period, have been formally abandoned.
 Education is possible in minority languages where such schools are operating.
 UNESCO and other authorities recognize a number of other languages which are not legally protected by Italian government: Piedmontese, Venetian, Ligurian, Lombard, Emilian-Romagnolo, Neapolitan and Sicilian.